jg-rp/liquidscript/README.md

 - The API is stable.
 - High-level documentation is mostly complete.
 API documentation is a work in progress.
 - Core functionality and features are complete.
-Some "nice to have" features and non-standard tags/filters will be forthcoming.
+Some "nice to have" features and non-standard tags/filters are forthcoming.
 - Test coverage is currently above 80%, although in-browser testing has been limited to recent versions of Chrome and Firefox thus far.

 ## Dependencies